junyamut/AwsCwToSpreadsheet/README.md

 - Advanced
 	* Review properties/template.properties.
 This is an example of collecting stats from multiple Namespace/Dimension/Metric/Statistic combinations
 - NEW: Command-line options
-	* Possible to pass all properties through command-line options instead of the properties file
+	* It is possible to pass all properties through command-line options instead of the properties file in Java-style -D<property=value> format
+	* When not using a *properties* file, only *startTime*, *endTime*, *dimensionValues.0*, and *periodMinutes.0* must be specified
+	* Default *namespace* is AWS/EC2
+	* Default *dimensionName* is InstanceId
 	* e.g. java -jar awscwxls.jar -DstartTime="2017-12-01 00:00:00" -DendTime="2017-12-03 23:59:59" -DperiodMinutes.0=5 -DdimensionValues.0="i-05c44961d20f78ab7" -DxlsPathNamePrefix="/home/jose/cw-metrics" -DmetricStatisticNames.0="CPUUtilization|Average CPUUtilization|Minimum CPUUtilization|Maximum NetworkIn|Sum NetworkOut|Sum" -DcredentialsProfileName=default -DcredentialsRegion=ap-southeast-1
+	* Pass *--help* option to get usage and a list of available options
+	* Multiple namespaces are only supported using *properties* file (e.g. @ properties/template.properties)

 ## Java Project Overview